 Predictive pricing is a powerful tool that can help service organizations capitalize on new service business models while simultaneously ensuring optimal pricing strategies.
 By using data and insights from a connected planning ecosystem, service organizations can make informed decisions on pricing for equipment and services, avoiding paying too much or charging too little.

-This proactive approach helps service organizations navigate cost pressures and market uncertainties effectively, driving greater profitability and competitive pricing for exceptional aftermarket services.
+This proactive approach helps service organizations effectively navigate cost pressures and market uncertainties, driving greater profitability and competitive pricing for exceptional aftermarket services.

 4. Maximize efficiency to drive sustainability